Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Abstract

 \section{Abstract}

 The theory of network identification, namely identifying the (weighted) interaction topology among a known number of agents, has been widely developed for linear agents.
-However, the theory for nonlinear agents using probing inputs is less developed orange and relies on dynamics linearization.
+However, the theory for nonlinear agents using probing inputs is far less developed, relying on dynamics linearization, and thus cannot be applied to networks with non-smooth or discontinuous dynamics.
 We use global convergence properties of the network, which can be assured using passivity theory, to present a network identification method for nonlinear agents.
-We do so by linearizing the steady-state equations rather than the dynamics, achieving a sub-cubic time algorithm for network reconstruction for nonlinear agents and controllers.
-We also study the problem of network reconstruction from a complexity theory standpoint, showing that the presented algorithms are optimal in terms of time complexity.
-We provide examples of reconstructing large-scale networks, including a network of first-order linear agents, and a non-linear neural network model.
+We do so by linearizing the steady-state equations rather than the dynamics, achieving a sub-cubic time algorithm for network identification.
+We also study the problem of network identification from a complexity theory standpoint, showing that the presented algorithms are optimal in terms of time complexity.
+We demonstrate the presented algorithm in two case studies with discontinuous dynamics.